Business Continuity Plan Template Guide: Ensure Stability | Wrike

 Recovery strategies

 Remember to document the recovery strategies in detail and have them regularly reviewed and updated.
-Also, take the time to test them periodically to confirm they are effective methods that can be implemented quickly in the event of a disruption.
+Regularly test them to ensure they function well and you can use them quickly if there’s an issue.

 Communication and crisis management